 Eye cells and vision

 All the cells and nerve pathways in the eye and brain are present from birth.
-In the retina, at the back of the eye, there are two types of cells:
+In the retina, at the back of the eye, the two types of cells are:

 - Rod cells – these are sensitive to light, but they do not see different colours.
 We use rod cells to see things around us at night, but only in shades of black, grey and white.

 - Cone cells – these react to brighter light and help us to see detail in objects.
 They also pick up colours.
 There are three types of cone cell, which pick up red, green and blue light respectively.
 By combining the messages from each set of cone cells, we get the wide range of colours that we normally see.
 Someone who is colourblind lacks one or more of these types of cone cells.

 The signs that your child may be colour blind include:

 - difficulties recognising and identifying different colours beyond the age of around four years

 - the inability to separate things by their colour.